iamrichardjones/acronymfinder/README.md

 This does not just relate to slogans too.
 Song titles could be used to remember among other things.

-This project allows you to enters letters that you want to memorise and then it returns (hopefully) a more memorable acronym to help jog your memory
+This project allows you to enters letters that you want to memorise and then it returns (hopefully) a more memorable acronym to help jog your memory.